 - felony.

-A person can get an expungement for a petty theft charge, provided that he completes his:
+You can get an expungement for a “petty theft with a prior” charge provided that you complete your:

 - probation, or